-The role of the Immediate Past Chair works collaboratively with the Chair and Vice Chairs.
-He/she is available to support the Chair in fulfilling his/her responsibilities in an advisory capacity at the request of the current Chair.
+The role of the Immediate Past Chair works collaboratively with the Chair and Vice Chair(s).
+They are available to support the Chair in fulfilling their responsibilities in an advisory capacity at the request of the current Chair.
 The Immediate Past Chair position serves for one year only and the appointment is made at the special meeting following the annual general meeting.